 With only the sound of the wind blowing in from the dark ocean and the only light from the moon casting a gentle light, we walk in anticipation on the soft sand and hope the moon will soon guide a turtle onto the beach to lay her eggs.

 Deepwater National Park is 15 km south of Agnes Water.
 The park is the second largest nesting site in Australia, with Mon Repos in Bundaberg the largest.
 Visiting in January we are lucky to see adults and hatchlings.
 We walk the beach at high tide and full moon – the best opportunity to see mothers leave the ocean to lay their eggs.
 Sometimes at 3 am, but it’s well worth it to witness and appreciate one of the most amazing wonders of nature.
-Though anytime between sunrise and sunset is a good chance of seeing them.
+Though anytime between sunset and sunrise is a good chance of seeing them.
 Dragging themselves out of the water and finding a suitable nesting site is excruciating for them and they use all their energy.
-We watch female turtles absolutely exhausted try and climb up over almost vertical sand dunes to lay their eggs.
-In amazement we watch them dig decoy nests.
-One turtle has only one flipper but she still goes through the motion of digging and we help a turtle that gets stuck in rocks close to the shore.
+We watch female turtles absolutely exhausted try and climb up over almost vertical sand dunes to lay their eggs and in amazement we watch them dig decoy nests.
+One turtle has only one flipper, but she still goes through the motion of digging and we help a turtle that gets stuck in rocks close to the shore.

 On our last day before the orange sun rises over the ocean, baby turtles emerge from their nest after digging for days!
 At first, we think crabs scuttle across the beach.
 The babies scurry to the safety of the ocean and it’s fascinating to see their determined purpose as they leave little tracks in the sand.
 Even without a mother’s guidance, they know they have to reach the ocean as soon as possible to start their journey.

 Main Beach at Agnes Water – A safe and patrolled beach in spring and summer.
-The beach stretches 5.5 km to Round Hill Head so there is plenty of room and it’s also a great walk to do at low tide.
+The beach stretches 5.5 km to the Round Hill Head so there’s plenty of room and it’s also a great walk to do at low tide.

 Beach at 1770 – Sheltered and safe for swimming.
 We enjoy cocktails here while waiting for the sunset.